gloria-ho/NYCDA_SEI_Course/week03_apr16/day14/objectOrientedProgramming.md

 * `console.table(`...`);`
 * `document.querySelector('`...`');`

-#### *Reserved keywords in JavaScript:*
+## *Reserved keywords in JavaScript:*
-* `class`
-* `constructor`
-* `this`
+* `class` *: a special function, and just as you can define function expressions and function declarations, the class syntax has two components: class expressions and class declarations.*
+* `constructor` *: a special method for creating and initializing an object created with a class.
+There can only be one special method with the name "constructor" in a class.
+A `SyntaxError` will be thrown if the class contains more than one occurrence of a constructor method.*
+* `this` *: a keyword that can be used inside of functions/methods that represents the contxt(calling of the owning object)*
-* `new`
+* `new` *: creates a new instance*

 ## Class & Constructor

-**Classes** are in fact "special functions", and just as you can define function expressions and function declarations, the class syntax has two components: class expressions and class declarations.

-The `constructor` method is a special method for creating and initializing an object created with a class.
-There can only be one special method with the name "constructor" in a class.
-A `SyntaxError` will be thrown if the class contains more than one occurrence of a constructor method.

 `Constructor` **anatomy:**